programming-for-data-science/chapter-20-exercises/exercise-2/README.md

 2. Create and `checkout` a new branch called `danger`

+  (With Atom on Windows, you will need to close the editor before you commit or change branches).

 3. On the `danger` branch, use Atom or another text editor to change the above block-quoted line so it contains the word "Warning!"
 It should still be in a block-quote.

 4. `commit` your change with an appropriate commit message.